 Colour: White Habit: Upright Est. Hgt/Wdth in 7/10 yrs: 5m x 3m

-New stock arriving beginning of July, 2021.
+New stock expected early July, 2021.
 Pre-order now.
 Estimated price $39.99 each.
 Payment when stock arrives.

 'Stanley' is a European plum that when dried becomes a prune.
 The large dark purple-blue fruit ripen around February/March and have greenish-yellow grainy flesh.
 The fruit is sweet and juicy.
 Reliable heavy crops on a self fertile tree so no need for a partner.
 Happiest in the sun.